 Any woman can develop BV, but some behaviors or activities can increase the risk.

 - douching, or using water or a medicated solution to clean the vagina

 - having a bath with antiseptic liquids

 - having a new sex partner

 - using perfumed bubble baths, vaginal deodorants, and some scented soaps

 BV cannot be caught from toilet seats, bedding, swimming pools, or touching objects.

-Although BV often clears up without treatment, women with signs and symptoms of BV should seek treatment to avoid complications.
+BV often clears up without treatment, but women with signs and symptoms should seek treatment to avoid complications.

 Male partners do not usually need treatment, but they can spread BV between female sex partners.